nazimboudeffa/medusa-q-and-a/README.md

 ```

 You don't have to use the extender to change the port, you can just use medusa start -p <port>

+## Images CDN

+Well I'll tell you how we do it.
+We use the Medusa file s3 plugin to upload files for products, etc. Then in our storefront react code, we built a custom Image component that integrates with imgproxy.
+It allows us to take any image url and send that to imgproxy requesting a smaller or more web optimized image format.